-If you go off track and eat something that was not part of your plan (whatever your plan is), like cake, feeling guilty about it is not going to take it back.
+If you go off track and eat something that was not part of your plan (whatever your plan is), feeling guilty about it is not going to take it back.
 You have eaten the cake – worrying obsessively about it is not going to change that you ate it.
 It is just going to escalate the problem – especially if you are an emotional eater.
 When you do go off track a little, the guilt felt usually makes you feel so much worse that you just think “Oh well, I will carry on eating junk – I might as well”.
 That attitude isn’t going to get you anywhere.
 My first bit of advice is just draw a line under it, ditch the guilt and move on.

 First off, you need to move away from the notion that there is “good” and “bad” food.
 Food is neither good or bad and labelling it as that gives it power.
 YOU are the one with the power, not the food.
-There is far too much moral judgement when it comes to food, and most of that judgement is coming from ourselves.
-If we eat all of the things we know we should and that make us feel healthy, then most people would label themselves as a saint for that day.
-But if they strayed even an inch from that track, or heaven forbid had a cupcake, then they would be a total sinner that day.
+I think there is far too much moral judgement when it comes to food, and most of that judgement is coming from ourselves.
+If we eat all of the things we know we should and that make us feel healthy, then most people would label themselves as being good for that day.
+But if they strayed even an inch from that track, or heaven forbid had a cupcake, then they would been bad that day.
 Having a not so healthy and balanced meal does not mean you have cheated and it is those kinds of labels that instil this guilt in people and make the problem worse.
 Digging into some Ben and Jerry’s does not mean you have ruined everything and it doesn’t automatically erase how well you have been eating before.
 Weight gain comes from consistently eating more than you are burning – not doing it once a while.
 So skip the guilt!
 There are no “bad” foods, there are just poor habits.

 Don’t get me wrong, I am not saying that I would personally eat a cupcake every day and say that is a good way for me to be eating, but if a cupcake did happen to find its way into my hand and then “magically” into my stomach, then that is okay.
 It doesn’t change how well I have been eating prior to that and it certainly doesn’t then turn me into a “bad” person who is a “bad” eater.

 Everyone has that one food that sends them off track, that they just can’t eat in moderation.
 For me, there are a few.
 Ice cream, Crisps/Chips and dip and cookies are my downfall.
+Oh, and pizza.
 If you KNOW you can’t eat them in moderation, just don’t have them.
 I know that might not be what you want to hear, but if you are still in the beginning of your weight loss/getting healthy, you might not be in a place yet where you can exercise restraint.
 I know I wasn’t in the beginning.
-I could not be around those foods without going overboard and then feeling a huge wave of guilt, so I didn’t eat them very often, or I would make my own healthier alternatives and I ate other foods I could eat in moderation – like cupcakes.
+I could not be around those foods without going overboard and then feeling a huge wave of guilt, so I didn’t eat them very often, or I would make my own healthier alternatives and I ate other foods I craved that I could eat in moderation – like cupcakes.

 The media also doesn’t help.
-Does it ever?
 Health and fitness magazines/websites are filled with “guilt free” recipes to lure people in.
-It makes people think that if they are not eating the guilt-free recipes that are in those magazines, then they should be feeling guilty about the choices they have made
+It makes people think that if they are not eating the guilt-free recipes that are in those magazines, then they should be feeling guilty about the choices they have made.

 Even if you are eating a healthy diet, there is still some guilt that could be felt around that.
 Are we eating enough organic food?
 Are we eating wild fish and not farmed?
 Is it local produce only?
 Not doing these things can still make us feel “bad”.

 The bottom line is, we have to do what we can.
 I don’t eat only organic and local food.
-Organic is expensive and being on a serious budget, that doesn’t always happen.
+Organic is expensive and being on a budget, that doesn’t always happen.
 I eat local as much as I can, but avocados don’t grow where I live, and I don’t want to not eat them – so I buy them brought in from other places.
 I have priorities though and I will always buy free range eggs, but that is just something that is important to me.

 If you continue to feel guilt after eating and it is a feeling you just can’t shift, then that is something you need to see a therapist/dietician about.
 Constantly labelling foods as good and bad and obsessing over them can be a sign that you do have a problem with food and that is not something that should be ignored.
 If choosing what you eat controls your every thought and move – then you need to speak to someone about this.